TOP 13 THINGS ABOUT MEDICAL BILLING AND CODING SOFTWARE YOU SHOULD KNOW

 • Beyond the basics.
 To stand out, offer comprehensive payment management, patient profiles with activity history, insurance eligibility checks, and automated payment reminders.
 Customizable medical bill templates enhance the user experience.

 • Compliance and connectivity.
 Your software must be HIPAA and OIG-compliant and utilize HL7 for seamless integration with various EMRs.
+For 2025–2026, plan interoperability as a product requirement (not a “nice to have”), payer and workflow expectations are moving toward standardized data exchange and measurable turnaround times, especially around prior authorization.

 • Data integrity.
 Protect sensitive patient data through robust encryption and regular backups.
 Consider reliable storage solutions or secure cloud platforms.